 Britten assured Leslie they could do it.
 She had installed her previous tile backsplash, after all.
 Leslie knew enough about mirrors to know this might be a challenge, but she decided to oblige her sister.

 The two sisters started the installation late on a Saturday night.
 It was 10 pm by the time they started putting the tape on the wall.
 Leslie brought along the mirror mastic and they used that along with the tape, mostly as insurance.
 The installation went so smoothly, they were done by 2 am despite a few glasses of wine.

 The next day Leslie decided to share the entertaining DIY installation story on her blog.
 As she wrote out every part of the process she realized that anybody could install the antique mirror tiles.
 She had no idea what would happen next!

-And that our friends is how Strip Tile was born!
+And that my friends is how Strip Tiles were born!

-Each order is still a special one for us, often spending time on the hone with each customer helping them make their selections.
+Each order is still a special one for us, often spending time on the phone with each customer, helping them make their selections.

 Our passionate team is here to help you find the perfect antique mirror for your home.

 Do you still believe in the value of the telephone?
 We do!
 You can call us directly at 239-947-1505 to discuss your project or custom price quotes.